legendsayantan/Extendroid/README.md

 - [x] Keep apps active with screen off

 ## Usage:
+1. Download and Install the [APK file](https://github.com/legendsayantan/Extendroid/tree/master/app/release/app-release.apk) on your Android device.
-1. Finish the mentioned setups on the homepage.
+2. Open the app and finish the mentioned setups on the homepage.
-2. Start the control menu from
+3. Start the control menu from one of these -
     - Notification
     - Floating Ball
-3. navigate to one of the following tabs and select app -
+4. navigate to one of the following tabs and select app -
     - **☆** (Recent and Frequent Apps)
     - **＋** (All Installed Apps)
-4. The **Preview tab** should load and show your selected app.
+5. The **Preview tab** should load and show your selected app.
 From here, you can perform the following actions -
     - **Click on the app preview** to create a popup
     - **Long press on the app window** to fullscreen the app
     - **Click the close (X) button** to stop the app and remove from recents
-5. You can perform the following gestures on a app popup -
+6. You can perform the following gestures on a app popup -
     - **Drag the top handle** to move the window.
     - **Click on the top handle** to reveal/hide these options :
         1. Minimise (return to preview tab)